MIT-TESSE/goseek-challenge/Instructions.md

 chmod +x simulator/goseek-v0.1.0.x86_64
 ```

 This creates a new `simulator` folder, download and unzips the simulator to that folder, and makes the simulator executable.
-Note that if you choose to place the simulator in an alternative location, you will need to modify `goseek-config/goseek.yaml` to reflect that location.
+Note that if you choose to place the simulator in an alternative location, you will need to specify the location in a configuration file that overrides the default [value](https://github.mit.edu/TESS/goseek-challenge/blob/feature/eval/config/config.py).

 4. Test your installation by running a random agent.
 The agent receives observations and takes random actions: